 Coeur d'Alene Hockey Academy is committed to excellence both Academically and Athletically, and to developing the personal growth of our student athletes.
 We stand together to serve and represent our Academy and Community with Integrity and Respect.

 Coeur d’Alene Hockey Academy aspires to be an outstanding educational and athletic organization that provides high quality experience to every Athlete.
-A high quality experience is one in which every Athlete learns skills, tactics and strategies of the game as they are improving as a player and individual while being coached using principles of positive coaching.
-The player has fun at practices and games, feeling like an important part of the team regardless of performance, learning life lessons that carry value beyond the ice rink.
+We strive to provide the high quality experience in which every Athlete learns skills, tactics, and strategies of the game as they are improving as a player and individual while being coached using principles of positive coaching.
+Our players work hard and have fun at practices and games, feel like an important part of their team regardless of performance, and learn life lessons that carry value beyond the ice rink.

 We are excited to announce Gary Redding as our new Midget Varsity Head Coach.
 Joining Gary on the bench, will be his son Kurtis Redding.

 Gary brings 30 years of experience in coaching, skill development, team building and recruiting to the program.
 Gary joins the Academy from Spokane, where he most recently was Head Coach of the Spokane Braves Junior Hockey Team which plays in the Kootenay International Junior Hockey League (KIJHL).
 Gary was assistant coach of the team from 2008-2012 and head coach from 2013-2018.
 In years prior to the Braves, Gary has coached at every age, including teams at both AA and AAA levels.
 Gary was also a founder, operator, and coach of the PacWest Hockey School and PacWest AAA Spring Hockey Teams from 2001 to 2009.
 Gary has been part of the Spokane Chiefs main camp for eight years and has also been a guest coach at many camps and showcases throughout his time coaching.